arthurberman/Chorebot/README.md

 Chorebot
 ========

-Manage your household with email/sms reminders.
+Manage your household chore division.

+* Create a shared to do list.
+* Assign members to certain tasks.
+* Automatically repeat tasks at intervals.